Looking to sign up for Playball Henley?

 The ‘Non-essential’ Businesses of Henley.

-This is the first in a series of articles where I interview local businesses around Henley-on-Thames, UK to better understand how the national lockdown has affected the community.
-My focus is on the impacts to their businesses, themselves and people who indirectly benefit from the products and services that they offer.
+This is an article where I interviewed a local business in Henley-on-Thames, UK to better understand how the national lockdown has affected the community.
+My focus is on the impacts on their businesses, themselves and people who indirectly benefit from the products and services that they offer.

 I want to personally thank Matthew Mackinnon for being brave enough to sit down with me for an hour to be interviewed and photographed.